-- Iveco Group N.V.
-(2021 present)

-- CNH Industrial (2019 2021)
+Other Public Company Board Memberships in the Past Five Years: • Iveco Group N.V.
+(2021 - present) • CNH Industrial (2019 - 2021)

-- C3.ai, Inc. (2020 2021)
+- CNH Industriai (2010 C3.ai, Inc. (2020 2021)

-The Board believes Mr. Simonelli's qualifications to serve on the board include his extensive leadership experience in business and operational decisions during his tenure as Chief Executive Officer of Baker Hughes in addition to his experience in the oil and gas industry and his financial, investor, technology, sustainability, and risk management expertise.
+Qualifications: The Board believes Mr. Simonelli's qualifications to serve on the board include his extensive leadership experience in business and operational decisions during his tenure as Chief Executive Officer of Baker Hughes in addition to his experience in the oil and gas industry and his financial, investor, technology, sustainability, and risk management expertise.

-Mohsen Sohi

-· Audit (Member)

-Human Capital and Compensation (Member)

-Mr. Mohsen Sohi has served as the Chief Executive Officer of Freudenberg and Co. since July 2012.
+Mohsen Sohi Age: 64 Ethnicity: Caucasian/White Director since: 2023 Committees: Audit (Member) Human Capital and Compensation (Member) Biography: Mr. Mohsen Sohi has served as the Chief Executive Officer of Freudenberg and Co. since July 2012.
 From April 2010 to June 2021, Mr. Sohi served as Managing Partner of Freudenberg and Co.
 Mr. Sohi served as President and Chief Executive Officer of Freudenberg-NOK, a privately-held joint venture partnership between Freudenberg Group and NOK Corp. of Japan from March 2003 through March 2010.
 Prior to Freudenberg, Mr. Sohi was with NCR Corporation as the Senior Vice President, Retail Solutions Division from January 2001 to February 2003.
 Prior to NCR, Mr. Sohi was with Honeywell International Inc. and its pre-merger constituent, Allied Signal, Inc., for 14 years in positions of increasing leadership and lastly serving as President of Honeywell Electronic Materials from July 2000 to January 2001.

-• STERIS plc (July 2005 - present)
+Other Public Company Board Memberships in the Past Five Years: STERIS plc (July 2005 - present) Qualifications

-The Board believes Mr. Sohi's qualifications to serve on the Board include his leadership experience in various executive roles at multinational conglomerate and consulting companies, his extensive experience in the technology industry, and his finance, operational, risk management, human resources, environmental, and sustainability expertise.
+Qualifications: The Board believes Mr. Sohi's qualifications to serve on the Board include his leadership experience in various executive roles at multinational conglomerate and consulting companies, his extensive experience in the technology industry, and his finance, operational, risk management, human resources, environmental, and sustainability expertise.